We answer the age-old question with data

 |Hobart||Yes, new home construction is eligible for the $10,000 First Home Owner Grant.|

 So let’s assume you decide to build your three-bedroom brick veneer house.
-In our worst-case scenario, you pay an additional 25% for finishing costs and have to pay the full stamp duty amount.
-However, as a first home buyer you’re eligible for a grant to offset this cost.
+In our worst-case scenario, you pay an additional 25% for finishing costs.
+If you're a first home buyer purchasing a median priced block of land, we'll also take stamp duty concessions and the first home buyer grant into account.
 Here’s the total cost you’d be looking at.

 Now let’s contrast this with the cost of buying an established house in each capital city.
 According to the latest median house price report from Domain, this is the price you’d be looking at to buy an established house: